tmobile/magentaA11y/how-to-test.md

 Many websites have crossed the threshold to a majority of visits being from mobile devices.

 - Follow the mobile gesture test instructions (swipe, tap, doubletap, etc.)
-  - **Do NOT just tap** on elements, you must swipe to browse the content
+  - **Do not tap** on elements to navigate, you must swipe to browse the content in a linear pattern

 ### Devices